pablomagro/techtales/source/_posts/AWS-Certified-SysOps-Administrator-Associate-SOA-C02.md

     - `Use case`:
       - Application that needs to maximize high availability
       - Critical Applications where each instance must be isolated from failure from each other
-  - ``Partition—spreads`` `instances across many different partitions` (which rely on different sets of racks) within an AZ.
+  - ``Partition-spreads`` `instances across many different partitions` (which rely on different sets of racks) within an AZ.
 Scales to 100s of EC2 instances per group (Hadoop, Cassandra, Kafka)
     - Up to 7 partitions per AZ  Can span across multiple AZs in the same region
     - Up to 100s of EC2 instances
     - The instances in a partition do not share racks with the instances in the other partitions